Nalu – Hawaiian word meaning to surf, or go with the the flow; Mana – Hawaiian word meaning personal power; life force energy

 If you’re a mama-to-be, download the Birth Principles Workbook, otherwise known as birth planning with soul.
 In my nine years as a doula, this is what I think really matters when it comes to empowered birth.

-Join Nalu Cafe, the powerful, supportive online community of women all going through transition in their lives, and who want to find more alignment between their lives and their values.
+Join Nalu Cafe, the powerful, supportive online community of women all going through transition in their lives, and who want live from a place of authenticity, intention, and courage.

 Check out the Nalumana blog.
 I write there every week on the topics of life transition, alignment and authenticity, motherhood, empowerment, self-care and more.